Electronic Funds Transfer (EFT) FAQ

 What do I need to sign up for EFT?

-To complete the enrollment form you need a voided check, (or a bank letter for savings account withdrawals) and your
+To complete the enrollment form you need your bank account information and your policy number.

 Is there an installment service charge?

 Installment service charges are waived for EFT customers that receive electronic bills (E-Bills).
 There is a $2.00 per installment service charge for EFT customers that receive paper.
 View our E-Bill Enrollment Guide for help to sign up for E-Bills, and eliminate that $2.00 charge.

 Is there a transaction fee for using EFT?